Maximebtz/Stellar/README.md

 ### SCSS
 This project uses SCSS as a CSS preprocessor.
 Knowledge of SCSS is necessary to work on the style.

+### Google maps API
+To use the Google Maps API in this project, you will need to create a Google Maps API key and configure it in the application.

+### Stripe
+To use Stripe in this project, you will need to create a Stripe API key and configure it in the application.

 ## Project Preview

 ### Home Page